NPM Installation

 π’ Node.jsβ

-Required version: 22 or higher β Install Node.js: nodejs.org/download
+Required version: 22.x β Install Node.js: nodejs.org/download

 node -v